offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 std::unique_ptr<int> ptr = std::make_unique<int>(5);  // make_unique automatically calls new
 ```

 Unique pointers don't support custom allocators: You pass the pointer you want to track directly into the constructor or create it via `std::make_unique()`.
 But, unique pointers do support taking in a function-like object (e.g. function, functor, lambda) to invoke instead of using `delete` / `delete[]` on the tracked pointer.
-This is useful in cases where the pointer being tracked ...
+This is useful in cases where the pointer is being tracked ...

  * wasn't created using `new` / `new[]` (e.g. `FILE *` created using `fopen()`).
  * needs to have deletion logged (e.g. print out whenever the object is deleted).